ebruchez/ebruchez.github.io/_posts/2024-06-29-restoring-yost-20.md

 ![The front panel after shellac](/assets/posts/yost20/IMG_5894.jpg){:standalone}

 The result is quite shiny.
 There is no visible yellow grain.
 The slightly silvery spots that I damaged are almost not visible anymore, thanks to the added yellow color of the shellac.
-There are a couple dust spots visible, if you look: perfection is not there.
-But the Ågood thing about shellac is that you could sand the top again a little, and apply more shellac - or just do that without sanding.
+There are a couple dust spots visible, if you look: perfection is not of this world.
+But the good thing about shellac is that you could sand the top again a little, and apply more shellac - or just do that without sanding.
 The alcohol dissolves the shellac, so you can always add new coats.

 I consider myself satisfied with the result.